JulianLeviston/add1/README.md

 This project is one exercise in building up an intuition about how to write software using denotational and algebraic design.

-This is the first program.
+It allows us to store a set of numbers (positive integers including 0) and provide "statistics" on them, which are mathematical operations.
+This all takes place via a line-based command line interface.

-It is a tool that reads some positive integers (ie the naturals including 0) interactively via the CLI, taking line based commands, and can show what's been put into the store in insertion order, and also work out their sum, product, and statistical mean based on standard arithmetic.
+It can show what's been put into the store in insertion order, and also work out the sum, product, and statistical mean of the items in the store, based on standard arithmetic.

-Note that there are a number of Haskell source files that start with Step in the `src` directory.
+Note that there are a number of Haskell source files that start with "Step" in the `src` directory.
-These are historical versions of the core semantics, illustrative of the steps taken to arrive at the current version.
-They may provide some useful insight as process documentation for how we arrived at the current version.
+These are historical versions, illustrative of the steps taken to arrive at the current version.
+They hopefully provide some useful insight as process documentation for how we arrived at the current version.

 ## Why Denotational Design?